 We will miss seeing our friend every day on the internet.
 We know that he has been sick for a few weeks, but he made the most of his remaining time enjoying life.
 I started a cross stitch in his honor yesterday morning.
 It is now in his honor.
 We lit our memorable candle for him at 6:00PM this evening.
 The three Scotties paid their respect to our friend.

 Rest in peace sweet boy.
-Know that you and your parents made an impact on many people.
+Know that you and your parents made an impact on many people001005003.

 Our hearts are heavy..Stuart will be missed by many.
 Bless his humans for sharing their sweet fellow and his adventure with us. ♥